animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <p class="note"><strong>Note</strong>: Any <code>Class</code> object passed to your
 <code>Predicate</code> is guaranteed not to be <code>null</code>.</p>

-Spring Data for GemFire's `MappingPdxSerializer` includes support for both include and exclude class type filters.
+Spring Data for VMware GemFire's `MappingPdxSerializer` includes support for both include and exclude class type filters.

 #### Exclude Type Filtering

-By default, Spring Data for GemFire's `MappingPdxSerializer` registers pre-defined `Predicates` that filter, or exclude types from the following packages:
+By default, Spring Data for VMware GemFire's `MappingPdxSerializer` registers pre-defined `Predicates` that filter, or exclude types from the following packages:

 - `java.*`